TAJBayley/Loomen/README.md

 # Loomen
-Loomen is a product, made with a team of 7 2nd Year EEE students from Imperial College London, designed to aid injections in hospitals.
+Loomen is a product, made by a team of 7 2nd Year EEE students from Imperial College London, designed to aid injections in hospitals.
 Loomen achieves this by visualising veins using IR LEDs and a camera coupled with an IR pass filter.
 The image is then processed and the optimal area to inject is displayed on an iPad.

 <img src="Loomen%20Logo.png">
 <img src="Team%20Loomen.png">